 She has contributed to numerous medical, parenting and regional publications throughout Eastern North Carolina, and has received several prestigious feature-writing awards, including one from the Carolinas Healthcare Public Relations and Marketing Society, and another from Parenting Publications of America.
 Amy and her husband, a family physician with East Carolina University, lead short-term, medical missions annually in Nicaragua.

 Nancy Wang (reporter) is a North Carolina native who is currently enrolled in UNC-Chapel Hill’s MD-MPH program.
-She just completed her third year of medical school and is working on her master’s in public health this year.
+She is in her fourth year of medical school and also has a master’s in public health.

 She has an undergraduate degree in Psychology-Neuroscience from Duke University.
 While at Duke, she worked as a staff writer and arts and entertainment editor for the student newspaper, The Chronicle, and spent a summer as a staff writer for The Charlotte Observer.
 She is currently a freelance arts and entertainment writer for The Charlotte Observer.
 Wang is also very interested in medical and science journalism and hopes to incorporate it into her future career as a practicing physician.